ars-technologies/isa32bit/README.md

 While the EISA interface requires a very high pin count connector - of 98pins + 100pins, the ISA32bit interface uses the original 98pin ISA connector.

 In the same way as the PCI interface the proposed ISA32bit interface uses partially multiplexed address/data bus.
-But while the PCI inteface is synchronous/clocked, the ISA32bit is still asynchronous.
+But while the PCI interface is synchronous/clocked, the ISA32bit is still asynchronous.

 ### III.
 2 sides

 There are 2 sides of the ISA interface - <b>host</b> side and <b>peripheral</b> side.

-Traditionally the host side was provided by the motherboard but long ago ISA inteface was removed from motherboards.
+Traditionally the host side was provided by the motherboard but long ago ISA interface was removed from motherboards.

-The appendinx will show 2 implementations of the host side of ISA32bit interface - hardware and software emulation through USB3 and WiFi interfaces. <br><br>
+The appendix will show 2 implementations of the host side of ISA32bit interface - hardware and software emulation through USB3 and WiFi interfaces. <br><br>

-The peripheral side of the ISA interface had a wide variety of boards providing video, audio, network, disk controller, serial/parallel ports, data aquisition, etc. functionality.
+The peripheral side of the ISA interface had a wide variety of boards providing video, audio, network, disk controller, serial/parallel ports, data acquisition, etc. functionality.

 There are sample schematics for  peripheral card implementation of the ISA32bit interface.